-The loan portfolio increased 8.36% in 2021 (2020 - 3.49%), with member loans being the largest contributing factor.
-This demand was spread across the agricultural, consumer and commercial categories.
-The total amount of loans outstanding at the end of the year was \$86.03 million (2020 -\$79.39 million).
-During the year, LCU's lenders approved 308 new loans and lines of credit for over \$46 million dollars (2020 - \$32 million).
-The lending department continues to look for new loan prospects by seeking out local lending opportunities, purchasing loans from other Credit Unions, offering interest rate specials, and in 2021, began working with a commercial broker to generate additional loans.
+The loan portfolio increased 9.76% in 2022 (2021 - 8.36%) and loans generated in house continued to be the primary driver behind that growth.
+Loan demand was greater in the agricultural and commercial categories for the year and LCU has been able to expand into the cities through referrals from existing members.
+The total amount of loans outstanding at the end of the year was \$94.43 million (2021 -\$86.03 million).
+During the year, LCU's lenders approved 286 new loans and lines of credit for over \$41 million dollars (2021 - \$46 million).
+The lending department continues to look for new loan prospects by seeking out local lending opportunities, purchasing loans from other Credit Unions, and offering interest rate specials.